ThaumRystra/DiceCloud/app/private/docs/property/action.md

 ### Target

 Who this action should apply to.
-The properties under the action will be applied to the target.
+The properties under the action will be applied to the Targets.

 - **Self** The action will apply its properties to the creature taking the action
 - **Single Target** The action will apply its properties without a target (for now)